Context-aware AI in the browser

 Prompt Paul keeps configuration in Chrome storage and only sends content to your chosen LLM endpoint when you explicitly ask it to process something.

-• API keys and settings stay in Chrome storage.
+• API keys and settings stay in Chrome storage; Codex subscription credentials are kept background-only and excluded from backups.

 • Restricted browser pages are blocked before extraction.